voidCounter/byte-bandit/docs/mkdocs/developers/code-style.md

 ## Setting Up IntelliJ IDEA

-There is two parts of the setup, firstly you need to install the [`CheckStyle-IDEA`](https://plugins.jetbrains.com/plugin/1065-checkstyle-idea) plugin and then configure it to use the project-specific Checkstyle configuration(`checkstyle.xml`) given inside `backend` directory.
+There are two parts of the setup, firstly you need to install the [`CheckStyle-IDEA`](https://plugins.jetbrains.com/plugin/1065-checkstyle-idea) plugin and then configure it to use the project-specific Checkstyle configuration(`checkstyle.xml`) given inside `backend` directory.
 This will allow IntelliJ IDEA to highlight any code that doesn't comply with the Checkstyle rules.